vajoo/Kubernetes-Demo/kubernetes.md

 ### Deleting the pod
 - kubectl delete pod nginx
+-> if the replicas in a deployment is set to 4 for example and one pod is deleted it will automatically create a new pod
 - check if it is deleted with kubectl get pods

 ### Creating and exploring deployment